- Naomi Stephens | Permaculture Designer

 How to Use Edible Flowers in Your Cooking

 One of the simplest ways to use edible flowers is to toss them into a salad.
-For a more dramatic presentation, you can arrange the flowers on top of the lettuce.
+You can arrange the flowers on top of the lettuce for a more dramatic presentation.
 Edible flowers can also be used to decorate cakes or cupcakes.
-Simply place them on top of the frosting, or even insert them into the cake itself.
+Place them on the frosting or insert them into the cake itself.

-If you're feeling adventurous, you can even try using edible flowers in savory dishes.
+If you're feeling adventurous, use edible flowers in savory dishes.
 They can be used as a garnish for soup or stirred into rice or pasta dishes.
 Just be sure to add them at the end of cooking so that they retain their color and flavor.
-With a little creativity, you'll find that the possibilities for using edible flowers in your cooking are endless.
+With a bit of creativity, you'll find endless possibilities for using edible flowers in your cooking.

-Many people think of flowers as being solely for decoration, but did you know that many flowers are actually edible?
+Many people think of flowers as decoration, but did you know that many flowers are edible?
 While some flowers have a strong flavor that can be overpowering in dishes, others are more delicate and can add a unique flavor to your favorite recipes.
 Here are some edible flower recipes to try at home:

-For a sweet and refreshing treat, try adding edible flowers to your favorite fruit salad recipe.
+Try adding edible flowers to your favorite fruit salad recipe for a sweet and refreshing treat.
 This is a great way to add a splash of color to any dish, and the flowers will add a subtle sweetness to the fruit.

-If you're looking for something a little different, why not try incorporating edible flowers into your next savory dish?
-Try adding some chopped chives or rose petals to scrambled eggs, or toss some pansies into your next green salad.
+If you're looking for something different, why not incorporate edible flowers into your next savory dish?
+Add chopped chives or rose petals to scrambled eggs, or toss some pansies into your next green salad.

-Looking for a fun and unique way to decorate cakes and cupcakes?
+We want a fun and unique way to decorate cakes and cupcakes.
 Edible flowers make beautiful and whimsy toppings for desserts.
 Whether you use them whole or petals, they'll add a touch of elegance to any baked good.

 Salads with Edible Flowers

 Salads are a refreshing and healthy option for a summertime meal.
 Add some flair to your next salad by including edible flowers.
 Nasturtiums, pansies, and daylilies are all good choices.
-Make sure to wash the flowers thoroughly, and remove the pistils and stamens before adding them to the salad.
+Wash the flowers thoroughly and remove the pistils and stamens before adding them to the salad.
 You can also add petals from roses, hibiscus, or jasmine.
-To give your salad some extra zing, try adding a flower-infused vinegar or oil.
-Elderflower, lavender, or rosemary vinegars would be good choices.
-Simply steep the flowers in vinegar for a week, then strain out the solids.
-For a flower-infused oil, try mixing sunflower or safflower oil with calendula or marigold petals.
+Add a flower-infused vinegar or oil to give your salad some extra zing.
+Elderflower, lavender, or rosemary vinegar would be good choices.
+Simply steep the flowers in vinegar for a week, then strain the solids.
+Try mixing sunflower or safflower oil with calendula or marigold petals for a flower-infused oil.
 Be creative and have fun experimenting with different flavor combinations.
 Your guests are sure to be impressed by your beautiful and unique salad.

 Desserts with Edible Flowers

-Spring is in the air, and that means it's time to start thinking about pretty pastel desserts.
+Spring is in the air, so it's time to start thinking about pastel desserts.
 One of the trendiest ways to decorate cakes and cupcakes right now is with edible flowers.
 Whether you use fresh or dried blooms, they'll add a touch of elegance to any treat.
 And the best part is that you can customize your creation to match the season.
-For example, warmer months are ideal for using fresh flowers like roses, while fall and winter are perfect for using dried flowers like lavender.
-So whatever the occasion, there's an edible flower that will fit the bill.
+For example, warmer months are ideal for fresh flowers like roses, while fall and winter are perfect for dried flowers like lavender.
+So, whatever the occasion, an edible flower will fit the bill.
 So go ahead and experiment with this unique way of decorating desserts.
 Your taste buds will thank you!

 Drinks with Edible Flowers

 Edible flowers are a fun and unexpected way to decorate drinks.
 They can be used to add color, flavor, or both.
-While many people think of edible flowers as being exclusively savory, they can actually be a great way to add a touch of sweetness to drinks as well.
-Rose petals, for example, can be used to make a delicate syrup that can be added to cocktails or mocktails.
+While many people think of edible flowers as being exclusively savory, they can also be a great way to add a touch of sweetness to drinks.
+Rose petals, for example, can be used to make delicate syrup that can be added to cocktails or mocktails.
 Hibiscus flowers can also be used to make a refreshingly tart tea.
-And lavender buds can be used to infuse honey or sugar with their characteristic floral flavor.
+Lavender buds can infuse honey or sugar with their characteristic floral flavor.
 So don't be afraid to get creative with your cocktail garnishes - edible flowers are a great way to add an extra dimension of flavor and visual appeal to your drinks.

 Edible flower recipes